-The image is noticeably stretched, and because the Image Size dialogue box changes the canvas size to meet the image, we don’t have any cropping.
+The image is noticeably stretched, and because the Image Size dialogue box changes the canvas size to meet the image, you don’t need to do any cropping.
 To undo your work and try a new percentage, go to Edit > Undo and repeat the process until you’re happy with the stretched effect.

 Option 3: Stretch An Image With The Content-Aware Scale

 Before you start, your layer cannot be a smart object.
 If it is, you won’t be able to use the Content-Aware Scale since it’ll be greyed out.
-Luckily you can fix this by right-clicking on the smart object and selecting Rasterize Layer.
+Luckily, you can fix this by going to Layer > Rasterize > Layer.

-Now it’s time to use the Content-Aware Scale which means you must first, select the Move tool.
+Now it’s time to use the Content-Aware Scale, which means you must first select the Move Tool (V).

 Then head to Edit > Content-Aware Scale.

-In the upper setting bar, you can type in the new width and height of the image, or you can simply use the anchor to stretch your image to fill the transparent areas of the canvas.
+In the Options Bar, you can type in the new width and height of the image, or you can simply use the anchor points to stretch your image to fill the transparent areas of the canvas.

 Stretching an image doesn’t have to be difficult, nor does it have to warp the entire image and result in low quality.
 These methods will allow you to stretch objects in Photoshop while retaining much of the quality and still getting the desired effect.